chiragbadhe/chiragbadhe/README.md

 ## &nbsp;💁‍♂️ **About Me**

-Hello, I’m Chirag, I'm a blockchain enthusiast.
-I'm fascinated with the concept of "programmable money" and love to experiment with DeFi, Internet of Things (Iot), Arduino also like making electronics gadgets.
+Hello, I’m Chirag, I'm a full-stack developer and blockchain enthusiast.
+I'm fascinated with the concept of "programmable money" and love to experiment with DeFi.

 ## 🛠️  **Languages & Tools:**